pombredanne/https-github.com-z88dk-z88dk.wiki-/installation.md

     export PATH=${PATH}:${HOME}/z88dk/bin
     export ZCCCFG=${HOME}/z88dk/lib/config

-A system install is not supported in this release.
+A system install is not fully supported in this release.

 To complete installation you may want to build sdcc, details below.